Even brand new puppies need to go outdoors safely, to meet other dogs, see new places and start to get socialized.

 Can I Socialize My Puppy At Home?

-Well this is what some experts recommend.
-They advise that you arrange for dozens of different people to visit your home each week, and expose your puppy to as many new experiences (sights, sounds, and textures).
-And all this helps.
+Arrange for dozens of different people to visit your home each week.
+Expose your puppy to as many new experiences (sights, sounds, and textures).

-But it isn’t really a substitute for getting out into the sounds and smells of the world, seeing cars and truck pass by, watching throngs of different people pass by, and the endless opportunities for new experiences that tumble over one another.
+This helps, but it isn’t a substitute for getting out into the sounds and smells of the world, seeing cars and truck pass by, watching throngs of different people pass by, and the endless opportunities for new experiences that tumble over one another.

 When Can Puppies Go Outside?

-For those reasons, nowadays, most experts feel that you shouldn’t keep your puppy shut away from the world for those first sixteen weeks of their lives.
+For those reasons, you shouldn’t keep your puppy shut away from the world for those first sixteen weeks of their lives.
+You need to take your puppy outside from the start.
+But with some important precautions.

 How Do Puppies Catch Diseases?

-In general puppies don’t catch diseases from humans.
-This is because most germs that can infect a dog can’t infect people, and vice versa.
+Puppies don’t generally catch diseases from humans.
+Most germs that can infect a dog can’t infect people.
 However, your puppy can catch diseases from other dogs.
 And other dogs don’t need to appear sick in order to be contagious and make your puppy ill.

 Any unvaccinated dog could be a carrier (a dog that can infect other dogs without becoming ill).
 Or could be incubating a disease and not yet showing symptoms.